isomerpages/singapore-customs-cms/_temporary-import-scheme/Temporary Import/additional-requirements.md

 Officers at the entry points may affix a seal onto a package or container before releasing the goods.
 The sealed goods would be unstuffed under Customs supervision.

-The organiser/local freight forwarder/local Declaring Agent/exhibitor must [e-file](http://eservices.customs.gov.sg/scripts/customs/supervision/supermenu.asp){:target="_blank"} for Customs supervision of unstuffing at least 1 working day before the intended unstuffing operation.
+The organiser/local freight forwarder/local Declaring Agent/exhibitor must [e-file](http://eservices.customs.gov.sg/scripts/customs/supervision/supermenu.asp){:target="_blank"} for Customs supervision of unstuffing at least one working day before the intended unstuffing operation.

 **For import/transhipment of containerised/conventional consignments, imposed with permit conditions for Customs Supervision.**